zacholbur/IS-477-Group-Project/workflow/4_storage_organization.md

 Below please find a detailed explanation of our file system:

 #### Root Directory:
 The root directory of our repository contains key files, including our project plan, status report, and a README file (which is our project report).
-It also contains our requirements.txt file, which specifies the software dependencies related to our project.
+It also contains our requirements.txt file, which specifies the software dependencies related to our project, and our gitignore file, which ensures our data CSVs and results to not carry over when the repository is cloned.

 In addition to these files, our root directory includes five folders: workflow, data, results, scripts, and previous stages.
 Each folder will be described in detail below.